You will hear conflicting reports even from different people online as to how Facebook ads work.

 Say we only had 10 users in our Facebook audience, each with a different likelihood to convert and some more expensive to reach than others.

-Other advertisers are trying to reach these users too, maybe based off different targeting than what you’re using.
+Other advertisers are trying to reach these users too, maybe based on different targeting than what you’re using.

 So the first thing they’ll do is order these users descending by likelihood to convert (or click, if that’s your objective).